angelcruz07/dotfiles/README.md

 ## **Wallapaper**

-Install the software feh to set the wallpaper Configure your **.xprofile** file to set your background when you boot your PC
+Install the software feh to set the wallpaper Configure your **.xprofile** file to set your background when you boot your PC.

 ```bash
 # Install feh